 Earthshine Nature Programs will come to your school, camp, birthday party, other organization or special event in the Western North Carolina/Upstate South Carolina/East Tennessee or Northeast Georgia communities.
-We will introduce you to some of our more misunderstood native wildlife and their important roles in nature with hands on programs where you will meet our education animals in a face to face way that you will never forget!
+We will introduce you to some of our more misunderstood native wildlife such as snakes, turtles, tortoises, lizards, insects and the Opossum.
+You will learn about them and the important roles they play in nature and their interconnectedness to the web of life.
+Through our unique hands on wildlife programs you will meet our education animals in a face to face way that you will never forget!

-Wildlife outreach program choices include misunderstood wildlife, reptiles and amphibians, animal adaptations, wildlife conservation, connectedness and the web of life, or a combination of all of the above.
+Wildlife outreach program choices include misunderstood wildlife, reptiles and amphibians, animal adaptations, wildlife conservation, connectedness and the web of life, or a combination of the above.

 Click the Our programs link on the right for more information.

 Wildlife Rescue and Rehabilitation

 We specialize in the rescue and rehabilitation of reptiles, amphibians and Opossums that have been injured due to encounters with humans and their machines, lost their homes due to habitat destruction, were former pets whose origins are unknown, and also those animals whose injuries do not allow them to be released back into the wild.
 We work with local verterinarians and wildlife rehabilitators to do all that is possible to heal these injured animals and get them back out into their habitats as fast as possible.
 Non-releasable animals may become animal ambassadors at our nature center and go on the road via our outreach programs to educate people of all ages on the intrinsic value and beauty of all wildlfie and nature.
 Learn more about the R&Rprogram by following the Our programslink on the right.